Nova Kakhovka: Sports

-Media of Nova Kakhovka
+Media

 Five weekly newspapers are published in Nova Kakhovka: the Nova Kakhovka (founded by the city council) and the private Novyny Dilovi, Klyuchi, Dniprovsikyi Prospect and Tavriiski chas publications.

 Нова Каховка.City is an online city publication created in October 2017 by the Center for the Development of Deaf Children and the Abo local media development agency.

 Radio broadcasting services in the city are provided by the Novokakhovka City Radio Organization.